sakshirawat1611/cine-stream-explorer/PrOmpts.md

 - API chaining design: using an LLM only for the parts it's good at (natural language), and a trusted source (TMDB) for factual data
 - The difference between project-level and team-level configuration on deployment platforms like Vercel
 - Git fundamentals: `git init`, `git remote`, `git push -u`, and recovering from a deleted repo

+---

+## Phase Update: Fullstack Integration (mongo-blog-api ↔ cine-stream-explorer)

+A follow-up assignment required integrating this frontend with a separately-built Sprint 10 backend (`mongo-blog-api` — Express + MongoDB Atlas).
+I continued the same mentor-guided approach: concepts explained first, implementation written by me, code reviewed rather than rewritten.

+### Example Prompts Used

+> "My React app can't fetch from my Express backend — the browser blocks it.
+Explain what's actually happening before telling me the fix."

+> "I wrote this useEffect and it throws `Cannot read properties of undefined (reading 'filter')`.
+Don't fix it — explain what shape the data actually is versus what my code assumes."

+> "My new function landed inside my previous function by accident.
+Explain how to tell from the braces, don't just paste the corrected version."

+> "My site works locally but shows a blank screen on Vercel with a 401 error.
+Explain conceptually why an API key that works locally could fail only in production."

+### Real Hardships Faced

+- **Data-shape mismatches reused from CineStream**: initially tried reusing CineStream's movie-shaped fetch logic for blog-post data (`data.results.filter(...)` when the backend actually returned a plain array).
+Had to trace `Cannot read properties of undefined` errors back to a wrong assumption about response shape, twice, before building a dedicated `PostList` component matched to the actual `Post` schema.
+- **Repeated function-nesting mistakes**: twice placed a new function (`handleAddPost`, then `handleDeletePost`) inside the *previous* function's closing brace instead of after it, causing scope errors.
+Learned to verify placement by brace-matching rather than assuming.
+- **Git push rejected (`fetch first`)**: GitHub had commits (README/Prompts.md edits) made outside my local clone.
+Learned `git pull origin main` merges remote history before a rejected push can succeed, and practiced resolving a Vim merge-commit prompt for the first time.
+- **Vitest test suite built from zero**: this project had no automated tests before this integration phase.
+Set up Vitest + React Testing Library + jsdom, and wrote tests mocking `fetch` with `vi.fn()` to verify loading, success, and error states without hitting a live server.
+- **Deployment routing failure (React Router + Vercel)**: `/posts` worked when navigated to via a link, but returned a real 404 from Vercel's server on direct URL entry or refresh.
+Understood this as a static-hosting limitation — the server has no real file at `/posts`, since routing is handled entirely client-side.
+Fixed by switching from `BrowserRouter` to `HashRouter`, so routing state never leaves the browser.
+- **Deployed app crashing site-wide from an unrelated 401**: adding blog-post fetching didn't fix a pre-existing issue — my movie-fetching `useEffect` (unrelated to this feature) was failing with a 401 in production because Vercel had never been given the TMDB/Groq environment variables from my local `.env`.
+Since that `useEffect` runs regardless of route, its crash broke every page, including the new Posts page.
+Learned that a local `.env` file is never automatically available to a deployment platform — variables must be re-entered in the platform's own settings.
+- **Two separate Vercel projects for the same repo**: discovered mid-debugging that an old and a new Vercel project were both connected to the same GitHub repo, producing two different live URLs with different deployment states.
+Learned to verify which project/domain was actually "Production • Current" rather than assuming the first URL found was authoritative.

+### Key Concepts Learned This Way

+- CORS: same-origin policy, and why it applies to script-initiated requests but not direct navigation
+- Express middleware ordering (`cors()` and route placement relative to a catch-all 404 handler)
+- Controlled form inputs and `POST`/`DELETE` fetch requests with JSON bodies
+- Optimistic-vs-refetch state updates (`setPosts` via `.filter()` instead of re-fetching after delete)
+- Writing and mocking async tests with Vitest + React Testing Library
+- `BrowserRouter` vs `HashRouter` and why static hosts need one or the other configured correctly
+- Environment variable scope: local `.env` files vs. platform-level (Vercel) environment configuration
+- Git merge conflicts from divergent remote/local history, and basic Vim navigation for merge commits